 As a rule, avoid securing store credit cards.
 Along with the hard inquiries that lower your already low scores, they won’t serve you as well as cards that you can use anywhere.
 Stick with a single card and pay off the balance every billing period.
 The positive comments will help offset the older negative ones.

 Small loans are also good for rebuilding credit.
 Make sure that the lender reports to at least two of the three credit agencies and pay off the loan on time.
 That will also go a long way toward boosting your score.

 Are you wondering if a Chapter 7 bankruptcy would help you get back on your feet?
-If so, call the Kepple Law Group today and ask for a free 30-minute consultation with Casey Kepple.
+If so, call the Kepple Law Group today and ask for a consultation with Casey Kepple.
 It won’t take long to determine if this is the best way to plan for a life that’s not encumbered with crushing debt.